Raniconduh/cscroll/README.md

 On Debian and Ubuntu based system, libncurses may be titled `libncurses-dev` or simply `libncurses` and can be installed with `sudo apt install libncurses{,-dev}`.

+Any compilation configuration can be done in the `config.mk` file.

 To compile, simply run `make`.
 Nerd icons are enabled by default.
 To turn them off, compile with `ICONS=0`.

 The program will then be accessible by running `./cscroll`.